NHS CHC Assessment Process

 Full NHS Continuing Healthcare Assessment

-The Decision Support Tool
+The Decision Support Tool – DST

-During the full assessment, the multidisciplinary team will complete a document known as the Decision Support Tool (DST).
+During the full assessment, the Multi-Disciplinary team will complete a document known as the Decision Support Tool (DST).

 The Decision Support Tool considers a person’s needs across a number of care domains including: